brycefrank/pyfor/docs/index.rst

 The beating heart of pyfor is its collections of functions, these handle the lower level processing tasks.
 They are located in a few different scripts:

 * `clip_funcs.py <source/pyfor.html#module-pyfor.clip_funcs.html>`_ - holds functions for clipping point cloud data.
-* `gisexport.py <source/pyfor.html#module-pyfor.gisexport.html>`_ - holds functions for writing to GIS file types, mostly a wrapper for GDAL.
+* `gisexport.py <source/pyfor.html#module-pyfor.gisexport.html>`_ - holds functions for writing to GIS data types, mostly implemented via rasterio, fiona and geopandas.
 * `filter.py <source/pyfor.html#module-pyfor.filter.html>`_ - holds ground filtering and related functions.

 Indices and tables